cemu-project/Cemu/BUILD.md

    * **Note:** This step is optional and only needs to be done if there are updates to the Cemu repository or its submodules.

-### Build Cemu using cmake and clang for either kind of Mac

-1. Run cmake to generate the build files.
+1. :soap: If during the previous step you see that you pulled in changes to `CMakeLists.txt`, rerun cmake to regenerate the build files.

    ```bash
    cmake -S . -B build -DCMAKE_BUILD_TYPE=release -DCMAKE_C_COMPILER=/usr/local/opt/llvm/bin/clang -DCMAKE_CXX_COMPILER=/usr/local/opt/llvm/bin/clang++ -G Ninja
    ```

-   * **Note:** This only has to be done once unless there are updates to the build files.
-   * If you see an error about not being able to find ninja, try appending `-DCMAKE_MAKE_PROGRAM=/usr/local/bin/ninja` to the command and running it again.
+### Compile Cemu using cmake and clang for either kind of Mac

 1. Run cmake to build Cemu using clang.

    ```bash